Skip to main content

 First-time SPHM applicant1, 3, 4, 6, 7, 8High — application timeline shifts by 3 months

-The most exposed profile is a multi-site consumer goods manufacturer applying for SPHM for the first time: all 8 amendments apply simultaneously, and the combined setup requirement can take 4–5 months to fully satisfy before a valid application can be submitted.
+The most exposed profile is a multi-site consumer goods manufacturer applying for SPHM for the first time: all eight requirement areas apply simultaneously, and the combined setup requirement can take several months to fully satisfy before a valid application can be submitted.

 The 13 Pillars of MHMS 2020